Rak (stream)

 The Rak is a stream in Inner Carniola, a traditional region of southeastern Slovenia.
 It sources in Zelše Caves (Zelške jame) west of the village of Zelše, flows across the Rak Škocjan karst valley for 2 km and enters Weaver's Cave (Tkalca jama), where it continues for 3 km and merges in Planina Cave (Planinska jama), about 300 m from its entrance, with the Pivka River to form the Unica.
 The confluence of the Rak and the Pivka is one of the largest subterranean confluences in Europe.

+Description

+Rising from the karst springs of the Zelše Caves, the Rak at once enters the collapsed valley of Rak Škocjan, a UNESCO-recognised karst window noted for its two natural limestone bridges.
+After meandering for barely 2 km, the stream plunges underground at Weaver Cave, then runs a further 3 km through flooded galleries to merge with the sinking Pivka River inside Planina Cave.
+That subterranean confluence—one of Europe's largest—creates the Unica River and connects the Rak to the 800 km2 Ljubljanica aquifer, hydraulically linking Lake Cerknica and the Planina Karst Field.